Table of Contents

 Alternatives to Activated Carbon Filters

-Aside from activated carbon filters, there are also a lot of different alternatives that can produce similar or even better effects.
+Aside from activated carbon filtration, there are also a lot of different alternatives that can produce similar or even better effects.
 Carbon filters can also be incorporated or combined with these filtering methods to produce better quality water.

 Activated Carbon vs. Sediment Filters